The only known photograph

 'Private relationships'

-Oscar Wilde Oscar Wilde is said to have sent money to Bushnell after he was released from prison
+letters, Wilde sent money to Bushnell after he was released from prison,

 In records that detail the execution of Trooper Wooldridge, the prison doctor noted that he had a "rather long" neck.